Tax Management India. Com

 X X X X Extracts X X X X

-..... the Tribunal is perverse.
+..... iew taken by the Tribunal is perverse.
 This brings us to question No. 3.
 It would appear that in the assessment year under consideration as well as in the earlier assessment years the assessee-company was paying tax-free salary at the rate of Rs.
 2,500 per month to one Shyamsunder Seksaria .
 It would appear that Shyamsunder Seksaria is the son of Prahladrai Seksaria, a director of the assessee-company.
 However, subsequently he seems to have been given in adoption to Badridas Seksaria.
 During 1957, salary payment at the rate of Rs.
 2,500 per month free of tax to Shyamsunder was shown by the assessee-company, which came to Rs.
 41,928 after taking into account the tax paid.
 The ITO in this assessment year asked the assessee-company to furnish details of specific nature of the work done by Shyamsunder and other particulars such as his age, qualifications and past experience in this line of work and other details.
 The ITO also examined Shyamsunder Seksaria on 8th March, 1963.
 The ITO has observed that Shyamsunder Seksaria was drawing this remuneration from September, 1954, to August, 1958, that is, for nearly four years.
 He was 19 to 23 years old during this period.
-His deposition before the ITO .....
+His deposition bef .....

 X X X X Extracts X X X X